 Because of this false self-perception, fundie leaders and pastors refuse to believe the list of real reasons the fundie system is being abandoned or avoided.
 They do this even when their own people and outsiders tell them the real reasons—straight up.

 Many Christian fundamentalists and conservative evangelicals have a false perception of how the rest of humanity (including the rest of Christian humanity) looks at them and their traditional church culture.
 They see themselves as a frugal rural or suburban family: clean cut dad in a navy blue suit and tie with a black Bible in his right hand; a beautiful wife who stands submissive beside him in her homemade dress (pattern bought at Wal-Mart); and two adorable children (one boy and one girl) who were saved by Jesus at the ripe old age of 6 years.
 (Never mind the reality that kids this age know more about Mickey Mouse than Jesus).

 The fundies see themselves as solid American citizens who have made it in the right and clean way—the baseline standard for what a real American should look like and be.
 Therefore, in their minds, both they and their churches must surely look normal, appealing, and even magnetic (like Jesus was) to most outside onlookers on the American stage How could it be otherwise?
 Jesus has blessed them all with his very own exclusive stamp of personal approval.
 Any normal American would be crazy to leave one of their churches or avoid coming to one of their churches.
 So, what’s not to like?

-The reality is that much of the rest of humanity (including people in other churches) do not perceive the fundies, their fundie churches, or their fundie belief system in the way the fundies perceive them to be—and the fundies consistently fail to understand this.
-They would say:
+The reality is that many in the rest of humanity (including people in other Christian churches) do not perceive the fundies, their fundie churches, or their fundie systems in the same way the fundies perceive them to be—and the fundies consistently fail to understand this.
+The fundies would say: